Buckie Lifeboat Station: History

 A request in February 1860 from Commander McDonald, Inspector of H.M.
 Coastguard, that a lifeboat be placed at Buckie, was considered and accepted by the RNLI Committee of Management, and was formally agreed on 5 April 1860.
-An order for a lifeboat was placed with Forrestt of Limehouse, London, who constructed a 30-foot type 6-oared self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (6) oars.
+An order for a lifeboat was placed with Forrestt of Limehouse, London, who constructed a 30 ft 6-oared self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (6) oars.
 The lifeboat, which was named Miriam, arrived by rail on 10 November 1860.

 A boathouse was commissioned, costing £140-9s.
 The site of the boathouse is thought to have been on the west shore of Buckie Burn, now near Union Terrace, where the Great North of Scotland Railway bridge was later constructed.

-Miriam was only launched 3 times on service, but she is also recorded to have saved 49 lives over those 3 occasions.
-She was converted to be a 10-oared boat in 1866, but by 1870, the RNLI had decided to replace her with a larger 33-foot lifeboat.
+Miriam was only launched three times on service, but she is also recorded to have saved 49 lives over those three occasions.
+She was converted to be a 10-oared boat in 1866, but by 1870, the RNLI had decided to replace her with a larger 33 ft lifeboat.

 A new boat was ordered, again from Forrestt of London, at a cost of £277-17s-6d.
 It was transported free of charge by the North Eastern, Caledonian and Great North of Scotland railway companies.
-The boat arrived in Portsoy on 25 January 1871, from where it was pulled on a carriage by a team of horses 10 mi to Buckie, to be greeted by 3000 people.
+The boat arrived in Portsoy on 25 January 1871, from where it was pulled on a carriage by a team of horses 10 mi to Buckie, to be greeted by 3,000 people.
 Two bands joined the procession down to the boathouse, where the boat was named James Sturm, to recognise the legacy of Mr. James Sturm of Holborn.